-For one, Luz was the first person to take on the US chief marketing officer job, which – to all intents and purposes – was more than a national role, given that the US accounts for roughly 80% of the Kraft Heinz business.
-He was handed the job, he explained because his bosses were impressed that he had managed to keep the grocery category growing in the six years that he led it.
+For one, Luz was the first person to take on the US chief marketing officer job, which – to all intents and purposes – was more than an international role, given that the US accounts for roughly 80% of the Kraft Heinz business.
+He was handed the job, he explained, because his bosses were impressed he had managed to keep the grocery category growing in the six years that he led it.

 “We created a culture of accountability to the teams and we were very specific on the playbook for brands,” he said at the time.
 “What we want to do now is have this growth applied everywhere in the US and globally.”

 Clearly, this growth did not come fast enough, or – more likely – the Kraft Heinz board were not patient enough for Luz’s five-pronged masterplan to pay dividends.

 Secondly, Kraft Heinz has already appointed a chief marketing officer – of sorts.
 The company’s new chief executive, Miguel Patricio, is an experienced marketer who previously held the CMO role at AB InBev and comes armed with a knowledge garnered at the likes of Johnson & Johnson and Lego.
 He will take over from the incumbent chief, Bernard Hees, on 1 July and has already pledged to “focus on the consumer” when he begins his turnaround of the mega-merger’s fortunes.

 Finally, it’s arguable that the chief marketing officer role has fallen out of fashion lately, particularly at big corporations such as Kraft Heinz.
 Marc Pritchard continues to steer P&G in the guise of chief brand officer, and reports suggest Unilever will retire the job as Keith Weed bows out of the business.